Author: Anoma Ranaweera, Medical writer, Auckland, New Zealand. Chief Editor: Dr Amanda Oakley, Dermatologist, Hamilton, New Zealand, May 2015.

 The most frequently reported adverse reactions (>30%) are:

-Common skin changes that occur during treatment with imatinib include:
+Skin changes that often occur during treatment with imatinib include:

 Less common reactions include:

-Some skin changes may be related to underlying haematological conditions, their treatment and/or immunosuppression:
+Some skin changes may be related to underlying haematological conditions, their treatment and immunosuppression:

 © 2019 DermNet New Zealand Trust.